-Students are told of this records retention procedure, during orientation and at various times over the course of the program.
-The records include documentation of student progression through the program.
+Student records are now stored electronically.
+Student records include documentation of student progression through the program.
 They include the annual letters the program sends to each student summarizing the student's progress over the preceding year.
 They also include competency rating forms from each year of the program.
 When the student is on internship, reports from the internship on student performance are also placed in the confidential record.
+Student records will contain advisory committee and probationary committee meeting records if applicable, practicum evaluations if applicable, and documentation of required milestones such as thesis defense, qualifying exam, and dissertation defense.
+When the student is on internship, reports from the internship on student performance are also placed in the confidential record.
+The Registrar maintains electronic records of the transcript.